WangZishan/ADASE/README.md

 **2_ASEVariantIdentification.R**

-ASE detection from bi-allelic heterozygous variants of autosomal chromosomes that passed stringent quality control in each sample.
+ASE detection from bi-allelic heterozygous variants of autosomal chromosomes that pass stringent quality control in each sample.

 <br /><br /><br />